Senile Cataract: Causes, Symptoms, Diagnosis, and Treatment

 How Common Is It?

-Cataracts are very common in older adults.
+Cataracts are very common as people get older.

 How Does It Develop?